mt-i/Angular-shop/README.md

 # Fence

-Angular shop for selling steel works and fences.
+Angular shop for selling stuff. medication..

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.